CodeAndChaosDev/cybersecurity-notes/Professor Messer Videos/CIA_Triad.md

 The insights outlined above provide a comprehensive understanding of the CIA Triad’s relevance in modern IT security.
 By leveraging these principles, organizations can not only safeguard their assets but also enhance their overall operational effectiveness in a digital age characterized by constant threats and evolving technological landscapes.
 The delicate balance of ensuring Confidentiality, Integrity, and Availability underlines the essential nature of these principles in developing effective IT security strategies.

+## Even Further

+### Authenticity

+  * Authentic means not fraudulent or counterfeit.
+This means we need to ensure that such files is from claimed source.

+ ### Nonrepudiation

+  * Repudiate means refusing to recognize the validity of something.
+Nonrepudiation ensures that the original source cannot deny that they are source of a particular document/file/data.

+  # Parkerian Hexad

+   - In 1998, Donn Parker proposed the Parkerian Hexad:

+        * Availability
+        * Utility
+        * Integrity
+        * Authenticity
+        * Confidentiality
+        * Possession

+- : Utility - Focus on the usefulness of the information.
+- : Posession - This security element requires that we protect the information from unauthorized taking, copying, or controlling.